Exploring DADGAD Tuning

-I mainly use two guitar tunings: Standard and DADGAD.
-There’s something special about the DADGAD tuning that I’ve loved for years.
+There are two only two guitar tunings that I mostly use.
+These are Standard and DADGAD.
+There’s something special about how the DADGAD tuning sounds on the guitar.
+I’ve loved the sound of this guitar tuning for years.

-While it isn’t easy to solo in DADGAD tuning, and would require some thinking to make soloing happening, it is a great tuning for playing rhythm and songs in D. Also, this tuning is often called Celtic tuning.
+It isn’t easy to solo in DADGAD tuning and would require some thinking to make soloing happen.
+That said, it is a great tuning for playing rhythm and songs in D. You might know this guitar tuning as Celtic tuning.
+People have been using it for hundreds of years!

 So how do we tune our guitar to DADGAD tuning?
 Well, we need to Lower the pitch of a few strings.
-Never raise the pitch unless you’re moving up a half step/whole step.
-This is the quickest way to break a string.
+Never raise the pitch unless you’re moving up a half step/whole step as this is the quickest way to break a string.

 So starting in standard tuning or EADGBE.

-First, we need to lower the low E string down a whole step from E to D. Next, there’s no change to the 5th string – A. This the same for the 4th string – D. So far we have DAD
+First, we need to lower the low E string down a whole step from E to D. There’s no change to the 5th string – A. Also, the 4th string stays the same – D. So far we have DAD

 There’s also no change to the 3rd string – G. Our B string needs to be lowered a whole step to A. And finally, the top string, like the bottom needs to be lowered down a whole step from E to D.

-If that’s all good then, let’s look at some DADGAD chords.
-These are all basic chords to get you started:
+If that’s all good, let’s look at some DADGAD chords.
+These are all basic chords to get you started.

 D